Welcome to Our Little 50 Mile Event

-There is a mandatory pre-race briefing Friday, September 14 at 6:00 PM outside The Pool Tent.
+There is a mandatory pre-race briefing Friday, September 14 at 6:00 PM outside at the Stage next to the Gondola.
+PLEASE BRING YOUR OWN CHAIR!
 We will try not to be too verbose but we will issue you the usual warnings about the weather, checking in and out of the aid stations, following the course markings, and absolutely not littering, and of course, there will be a drawing for some awfully decent gifts.
 But all bunnies have to be there to hear it in person to win them and get your race packet.

 Based on popular demand, or lack thereof, there will be no pre-race dinner.
 There are many restaurants to suit all budgets located within walking distance of the start, as well as in downtown Steamboat Springs, a few minutes drive away or a hop on the free bus.
 And we do have a terrific post-race party free to all runners, with beer and food.
 It's $25 for friends and family.
 You can buy tickets at the briefing.

 The race will start right in front of the Sheraton at 6:00 AM.
 We will have coffee, as well as water and Tail Wind, and maybe a bagel, but please fill your water bottles before you get to the start.
 We can’t carry enough to let everyone fill.
 There will be a few bathrooms available.

 Once again we’re giving all good chelonians the chance to start early and still finish.
 So those who think they need an extra hour to start can start our little hop at 5:00 AM.
 If you’re going for the early start, just let us know by Sunday, September 2.
 And remember:

 - You understand that Mt.
 Werner and maybe Long Lake aid stations may not be there when you get there.
 There might not be that great coffee and bagels at the start either, but heck, there probably will be.
 But Harvey will be there to send you off.